 As the world around us rapidly evolves thanks to the ongoing COVID-19 crisis, a number of businesses and organisations are offering free or low-cost learning material or advice.

-Being in the marketing game, we thought it might be good to collate these all in one place, so that you can see the best sources of information to take advantage of during this time of uncertainty.
+We thought we’d collate these all in one place, so that you can see the best sources of information to take advantage of.

 - Google has released some helpful resources to help your business get through Bushfires & COVID-19 including a checklist and some free digital skills training.